gas or oil boiler

 New buildings that have the heat pumps installed are rated "A" on energy efficiency: the highest level in the sphere of heating and hot water production.

 Husky heat pumps have a peak efficiency of more than 4:1 which means that every unit of energy consumed is converted to four units of energy for heating.
+It means that air source heat pumps cost of running is 3-4 times lower than conventional heaters.

 Yes!
 The heat pumps can, and will work, all year round.
 In summer, if you don’t want the heating on, you simply turn the heating off as you would do with any other conventional heating system.
 Do not worry, your heat pump will still provide you with hot water, even when the central heating function is switched off.